nwg-piotr/nwg-panel/README.md

 - **DWL tags**: deprecated and no longer supported; will be deleted in the future;
 - **Executor**: a useful module that executes user-provided code and displays the output in the panel as an icon and text; see Wiki for more info;
-- **Sway taskbar & Hyprland taskbar**: highly customizable modules to display a label with an icon for every running window, together with some more info (workspace number, split orientation on sway, X-widows marker); right click opens a menu that allows to move windows between workspaces, toggle floating and fullscreen, and also close windows;
+- **Sway taskbar & Hyprland taskbar & Niri taskbar**: highly customizable modules to display a label with an icon for every running window, together with some more info (workspace number, split orientation on sway, X-widows marker); right click opens a menu that allows to move windows between workspaces, toggle floating and fullscreen, and also close windows;
 - **Sway & Hyprland workspaces**: display labels to navigate between workspaces with a marker for non-empty ones; next